 Defense Mechanisms

-Defense mechanisms are psychological strategies or unconscious actions that humans use to shield themselves from rising anxiety or troubling feelings.
-These are a part of everyday life and individuals engage in some form of self-deception at least some point in their lives.
+Defense mechanisms are psychological strategies or unconscious actions people use to protect themselves from overwhelming emotions or anxiety.
+They’re a normal part of everyday life; almost everyone slips into some form of self-deception at some point.

 What Are Defense Mechanisms?